Hyperproof/hypersync-sdk/doc/01-getting-started.md

 Once you have decided on the sample or template that you want to start with, follow these steps to install the app into your development organization:

 1. Copy the sample or template to another folder on your computer.
 Feel free to rename the folder if that helps.
-2. From the command line run `hp login` to authorize the Hyerproof CLI to access your develoment organization.
+2. From the command line run `hp login` to authorize the Hyperproof CLI to access your develoment organization.
 IMPORTANT: When the authorization screen appears make sure you choose your develoment organization from the dropdown.
 3. Change to the directory (`cd`) of your new folder.
 4. Next run this command to install the custom Hypersync app.